maxima-project-on-github/maxima-packages/robert-dodier/lexical_symbols/README.md

 ## Implementation of lexical symbols in Maxima language

+### Status of this proposal

+This package, maxima-packages/robert-dodier/lexical\_symbols,
+is an unofficial, optional package to reimplement local variables as lexical symbols.

+I hope that the policies outlined here will be someday incorporated into Maxima, perhaps in the same way as they are implemented here, perhaps implemented in a way that differs in a small or large way.

+Everything here is subject to change, although some items seem more fixed than others.
+At this point, it seems unlikely that the large-scale policies (local variables are lexical symbols and functions and expressions are tied to their lexical environment) will change, but it's too soon to say so for sure.

 ### Outline

  * A lexical symbol is a symbol defined in a lexical extent.